Racism in Vietnam

-Racism in Vietnam (phân biệt chủng tộc ở Việt Nam) has been mainly directed by the majority and dominant ethnic Vietnamese Kinh against ethnic minorities such as Degars (Montagnards), Chams, and the Khmer Krom.
-It has also been directed against black people from other countries around the world as well.
+Racism in Vietnam (phân biệt chủng tộc ở Việt Nam) has been mainly directed by the majority and dominant ethnic Vietnamese Kinh against ethnic minorities such as the Montagnards, Chams, and the Khmer Krom.

 History

 Race issues and Khmer–Vietnamese racial violence during the First Indochina War

 Historian Shawn McHale notes that while race shaped French attitudes towards Vietnamese, almost nothing has been written on Vietnamese notions of race in the First Indochina War.
 In reality, some Vietnamese writers and intellectuals were heavily influenced by social Darwinism before the Second World War, shaping their discourse on race.
 During the First Indochina War, while antagonists generally avoided race-talk, some did not.
 They increasingly employed a discourse of race and ethnicity that, at times, demonized Black, Arab, Khmer, and (non-Vietnamese) indigenous Other.
-For instance, nationalist propaganda leaflet in the Mekong Delta in 1951 claiming how the "barbaric French" were using machines to "cook" Vietnamese soldiers and turn them into black Africans and Moroccans.
+For instance, a nationalist propaganda leaflet in the Mekong Delta in 1951 claiming how the "barbaric French" were using machines to "cook" Vietnamese soldiers and turn them into black Africans and Moroccans.

 War propaganda aside, some of this racial denigration could be found in mainstream Vietnamese media, a vicious anti-black and xenophobic hatred.
 Racially charged rhetorical expressions could be found in popular slogans, newspapers, and graphic imagery such as propaganda posters and cartoons.
 At the same time, Vietnamese across the political spectrum emphasized the need "to protect the Vietnamese race (nòi giống)".
 The Vietnamese construct of race at the time was the one who shared "biological bloodline" or having the common Vietnamese descent.
-The term đồng bào (compatriots) also accentuates the same meanings, were later extended to the Chinese in Mekong Delta who had often intermarried with the Vietnamese, but was never applied to peoples of Cham, Malay, and Khmer ethnicities.
-The high percentages of Black Africans and Arabs in the French Expeditionary Corp were likely reasons for Vietnamese deep animosity toward blackness.
+The term đồng bào (compatriots) also accentuates the same meanings, and was later extended to the Chinese in Mekong Delta who had often intermarried with the Vietnamese, but was never applied to peoples of Cham, Malay, and Khmer ethnicities.
+The high percentages of Black Africans and Arabs in the French Expeditionary Corps were likely reasons for Vietnamese deep animosity toward blackness.
 Such intense antagonisms received little condemnation from the Viet Minh leaders who at the same time also realized that those Black and Arab soldiers were also victims of the French colonial empire.